Mere Yaar Ki Shaadi Hai: Soundtrack

-Critical response
+Reception

-Taran Adarsh of IndiaFM gave the film 2 stars out of 5, writing "On the whole, MERE YAAR KI SHAADI HAI is a decent entertainer that should appeal more to the city audience."
-Sukanya Verma of Rediff.com wrote "Mere Yaar Ki Shaadi Hai is good, lighthearted, clean entertainment.
+Taran Adarsh of IndiaFM gave the film two stars out of five, writing, "On the whole, MERE YAAR KI SHAADI HAI is a decent entertainer that should appeal more to the city audience."
+Sukanya Verma of Rediff.com wrote, "Mere Yaar Ki Shaadi Hai is good, lighthearted, clean entertainment.
 It might just prove a welcome break from the two films on Shaheed Bhagat Singh releasing the same day.
-Derek Elley of Variety wrote "At every level (casting, budget, songs, production values), pic is one notch down from a Chopra super-production, but it still makes a fine entry-level Bollywood pic.
+Derek Elley of Variety wrote, "At every level (casting, budget, songs, production values), pic is one notch down from a Chopra super-production, but it still makes a fine entry-level Bollywood pic.
 And anyone who thinks “Monsoon Wedding” was actually representative of contemporary Bollywood should just take a look at the real thing here.
-Manish Gajjar of BBC.com wrote "My advice is that you take heed of Yash Chopra's offer because this invitation is definitely not going to disappoint when it releases at UCI Telford with English subtitles."
+Manish Gajjar of BBC.com wrote, "My advice is that you take heed of Yash Chopra's offer because this invitation is definitely not going to disappoint when it releases at UCI Telford with English subtitles."